acherm/acherm.github.io/_posts/2026-02-20-KasparovRightSolvingChess.md

 ## Going further

 I made a ~5-minute animated video with [Manim](https://www.manim.community/) (the engine behind 3Blue1Brown's videos) to walk through this argument visually: the 584-position, game trees, pruning, the checkers precedent, and the three levels of solving.
-The [slides are also available as PDF and as a Reveal.js presentation](TODO).
+The slides are also available [as a Reveal.js presentation](https://blog.mathieuacher.com/kasparov-chess-slides/).

 The video, the slides, and this blog post were produced with the help of [Claude Code](https://claude.ai/code) and GPT 5.2 Pro for the conceptual discussions.
 [Manim](https://www.manim.community/) is a fantastic tool for this kind of thing -- you describe scenes in Python and it renders publication-quality animations.
 Highly recommended for anyone wanting to explain visual or mathematical ideas.